Temporal Graph Reconfiguration for Always-Connected Graphs: Decision Problem

 The key idea is to classify edges as either \emph{changeable} or \emph{unchangeable}.
 A changeable edge is one that can eventually be changed, i.e.\, there exists a temporal graph, reachable through a valid reconfiguration sequence, in which it becomes a non-bridge.
 An unchangeable edge remains a bridge in all such reachable graphs.

 With this classification we can state our main result, which characterizes exactly when a valid reconfiguration sequence exists.
 We prove this result in the remainder of this section.

-\begin{restatable}[Finding a reconfiguration sequence in polynomial-time]{theorem}{searchProblemPolynomial} For temporal graphs $\gcal_1 = (V, \ecal_1)$ and $\gcal_2 = (V, \ecal_2)$, there exists a valid reconfiguration sequence between $\gcal_1$ and $\gcal_2$ if and only if all edges in $\ecal_1 \setminus \ecal_2$ are changeable.
-If that is the case we can find a valid reconfiguration sequence of length at most $2M^2$ in $\bigO(M^3)$. \end{restatable}
+\begin{restatable}[Finding a reconfiguration sequence in polynomial time]{theorem}{searchProblemPolynomial} For temporal graphs $\gcal_1 = (V, \ecal_1)$ and $\gcal_2 = (V, \ecal_2)$, there exists a valid reconfiguration sequence between $\gcal_1$ and $\gcal_2$ if and only if all edges in $\ecal_1 \setminus \ecal_2$ are changeable.
+If that is the case we can find a valid reconfiguration sequence of length at most $2M^2$ in $\bigO(M^3)$ time. \end{restatable}

 To prove \Cref{thm:main_result}, we proceed in two steps.
-First, we establish \Cref{lm:change}, which shows that for any changeable edge, a shortest reconfiguration sequence to turn it into a non-bridge can be computed in polynomial-time.
-Since unchangeable edges do not have such a sequence, this lemma allows us to identify exactly which edges are changeable.
+First, we establish \Cref{lm:change}, which shows that for any changeable edge, a shortest reconfiguration sequence to turn it into a non-bridge can be computed in polynomial time.
+In addition, \Cref{lm:change} allows us to identify exactly which edges are changeable.
 Secondly, we prove \Cref{lm:difference}.
 For temporal graphs $\gcal_1$ and $\gcal_2$, the lemma establishes a way to reduce the number of different edges between them whenever there exists a changeable edge in $\gcal_1$ which is not in $\gcal_2$.

 By repeatedly applying this lemma, we obtain a valid reconfiguration sequence that transforms $\gcal_1$ and $\gcal_2$ into the same representation $\gcal_c$.
 This gives us a valid reconfiguration sequence between $\gcal_1$ and $\gcal_2$, proving \Cref{thm:main_result}.